tecracer/cdk-templates/README.md

 - `cdk deploy`
 - Open LoadBalancer DNS in browser

+## cdk-pipeline

+Example to use CDK Pipeline Construct introduced in CDK 1.52

 ## codepipeline

 Deploy a static (hugo) website with CodePipeline and CodeCommit